UKHomeOffice/kd/README.md

 ## Contributing

 We welcome pull requests.
-Please check existing issues and PRs before submitting a patch.
+Please raise an issue to discuss your changes before submitting a patch.

 ## Author